ultraembedded/core_jpeg/README.md

 ## Limitations
 The current release does not support;
-* Optimised Huffman tables (that is to say that the 'std' Huffman tables are hardcoded in the design and ignored in the JPEG file).
 * Restart markers
 * 4:2:2 H/V chroma subsampling (only 4:4:4 and 4:2:0 are supported).

 Under the GNU Image Manipulation Program, the following 'X' options are **not** supported currently;
 ![Unsupported Opts](docs/supported_opts.png)

+Note: Support for 'optimised' Huffman tables is possible when design parameter SUPPORT_WRITABLE_DHT=1.
+This functionality increases the core size substantially and reduces performance.

 ## Future Work / TODO
-* Add support for dynamic Huffman tables.
 * Add support for the first layer of progressive JPEG images.
 * Add option to reduce arithmetic precision to reduce design size.
 * Add lightweight variant of the core with reduced performance (for smaller FPGAs).